ymatsunaga/mdtoolbox-doc/getting_started.rst

        2     3

-Another advantage of logical indexing is that it is very easy to combine the results of different conditions to select subset on multiple criteria.
+Another advantage of logical indexing is that it is easy to combine the results of different conditions to select subset on multiple criteria.
 The following example select the subset whose elements are greater than 1, and also smaller than 3: